Haroutio/astrocalc/README.md

 scientific) a client of mine asked me to build him a web application capable of doing such calculations.
 I tried to use as many astronomical rather than astrological formulas as possible (You'd think there wouldn't be a difference).
 I limited the output of these calculations to 6 decimal points just to prevent extra clutter on the site, and any extra would be negligible for most people.

 To view the formulas please either see below, or take a look at the src/utils folder.
 All the calculations are done inside of those files with the exception of index.js simply acting as, well... you guessed it, the Index.
+To view the application itself, simply click the Heading above called AstroCalc, or visit https://astrocalc.vercel.app/

 ---